NSA-CIA Whistleblower: Obama’s Spymasters ‘Wiretapped’ Trump, Comey Buried The Evidence

-An NSA-CIA whistleblower has accused FBI Director James Comey of covering up a massive “wiretapping” program conducted by under the Obama administration and targeted at Trump, his family, close aides and several other top officials, politicians and business figures in the country.
-According to Dennis Montgomery, 63, and his attorney, FreedomWatch chairman Larry Klayman, Comey is sitting on damming evidence of an extensive illegal spying program under the Obama administration.
+An NSA-CIA whistleblower has accused FBI Director James Comey of covering up a massive “wiretapping” program conducted by the Obama administration and targeted at Trump, his family, close aides, and several other top officials, politicians, and business figures in the country.

+According to Dennis Montgomery, 63, and his attorney, FreedomWatch chairman Larry Klayman, Comey is sitting on damning evidence of an extensive illegal spying program under the Obama administration.
 The alleged evidence was obtained from 47 NSA and CIA hard drives that Montgomery claimed he turned over to the FBI.
 He obtained the drives while he worked as a contractor with the intelligence agencies.

 Klayman claims that Comey has sat on the evidence for two years since Montgomery turned the files over to the FBI.